 2. Customer Satisfaction Score

-You can survey your customers to find your customer satisfaction score (CSAT) to measure customer sentiment.
+You can survey your customers to find your customer satisfaction score (CSAT) to determine customer sentiment.

 Unlike NPS, CSAT enables businesses to ask multiple questions, each regarding different aspects of the customer experience.
 You can then obtain customer feedback about specific features of your product or service.